Frida Leider

 Frida Leider (18 April 1888 – 4 June 1975) was a German operatic soprano.

 Leider was a dramatic soprano.
 Her most famous roles were Wagner's Isolde and Brünnhilde, Beethoven's Fidelio, Mozart's Donna Anna, and Verdi's Aida and Leonora.
-She made over 80 recordings, mainly for Polydor and HMV.
+She made over 80 recordings, mainly for Polydor and His Master's Voice.

 Life

 Leider was born in Berlin, where she studied singing while working in a bank.
 Her first engagements led her to opera houses in Halle, Königsberg, and Rostock.
 After an engagement with the Hamburg State Opera in 1923, she was hired by the Berlin State Opera as first dramatic soprano.
 After her retirement from the stage in 1946, she remained there as the director and manager of a studio for the rising singers of the Berlin State Opera.